How to Improve Employee Safety with Automated Cash Systems - Brink's US

 Solution: Employ Automated Systems with Reporting Features

-Retailers using an armoured vehicle service and automated systems such as smart safes can now access all of their deposit information in a single platform.
+Retailers using an armored truck service and automated systems like smart safes can now access all of their deposit information in a single platform.
 Since the portal is online, retailers can simply manage their cash and store locations from anywhere at any time.

-This convenient access to reports, proof of deliveries, and dashboards in a centralised portal enable the customer to resolve any discrepancies on their bank statements.
+This convenient access to reports, proof of deliveries, and dashboards in a centralized portal enables the customer to resolve any discrepancies on their bank statements.
 Managers can now save time and return to essential duties of their role in the store to keep employees on task and customers happy.

 Retailers are familiar with the challenges and risks to their employees associated with manual cash management.
 Fortunately, retailers no longer have to put up with the burdens thanks to the developments in cash technology and services offered by cash management companies.
-Organisations can rest assured knowing their employees are protected and not exposed to any threats.
-And with peace of mind, employees can focus on their daily duties rather than manually counting and making dangerous trips to the bank.
+Organizations can rest assured knowing their employees are protect and not exposed to any threats.
+And with a peace of mind, employees can focus on their daily duties rather than manually counting and making dangerous trips to the bank.

-For 160 years, Brink’s has been shaping the industry, offering unmatched experience and innovation in cash management.
-At Brink’s, we take a big-picture approach to our comprehensive solutions with hardware, software, and services that put you at the centre.
+For 160 years, Brink’s has been shaping the industry with more than unmatched experience and innovation in cash management.
+At Brink’s, we take a big-picture approach to our comprehensive solutions with hardware, software, and services that put you at the center.
 Visit us on Facebook, Twitter, LinkedIn, or YouTube for more information on Brink’s technology, services, and solutions for your business.